cgir56/node-course/README.md

 # node-course

+My training code for the node js course by Andrew Mead

-code for the course ia at: https://github.com/andrewjmead/node-course-v3-code
+The code for the course is at: https://github.com/andrewjmead/node-course-v3-code